 The prophetic calendar CANNOT be understood apart from an understanding of the Father’s traditions, which include the Sabbaths (weekly and feasts), the wedding traditions, and the temple ordinances and practices—especially those that detailed the priestly duties surrounding the three annual harvests, and the feasts tied to those harvests.

-Now, there is a direct correlation between the coming tribulation and the days that the Jews called “the days of awe.”
+Now, there is a direct correlation between the coming tribulation and the days that the Jews called “the ten days of awe.”
 Let’s start with the Feast of Trumpets.
 The Jews called the Feast of Trumpets “the day or hour no man knows” (Matthew 24:36), because it is the only feast that falls ON the sighting of the new moon.
-It is the first day of the month of Tishri.
+It is the first day of the month of Tishri (the seventh month of the scriptural calendar).

 Because the moon could be obscured by weather, and two independent witnesses were required to verify they had seen the crescent of the new moon, nobody knew for sure when the first day of Tishri would be declared.
 So, the feast of Trumpets, which falls on that date, was never known exactly until it was confirmed by the high priest.